 Place several jump ropes on to the parachute, and make sure it does not touch you.
 Have all the children shake the parachute up and down and make sure you move it hard enough the keep the snakes from touching you.

 Have the kids hold on to the edge of the parachute and pretend to be the ocean.

-Add into your story about a ship in the middle and your waves will be around the weather.
-From a calm breeze, to a thunderstorm, the kids will have to act as a team in synchronizing the waves to match the weather conditions.
+Make up a story about a ship in the middle of a stormy ocean.
+From a calm breeze to a thunderstorm, the kids will have to act as a team in synchronizing the waves to match the weather conditions.

-One of the more popular games, similar to duck duck goose.
+One of the more popular parachute games, similar to Duck Duck Goose.
 For this version, assign each child a color.

 It takes a lot out of the kids with all the jumping up and down, so it is nice to sit and relax a bit.
 We call this the Parachute Circus Tent game because it resembles the big show.

 Hold the parachute high enough for the kids to crawl in or find some props like a fence to keep it up.
 In here you can sign some songs, tell some stories, or just escape the hot sun.

 The goal for this one is to see how high and how far you can make the parachute soar.
 If it is extremely windy out, you may not want to consider this.
 You may be going for a jog while the kids laugh.

 Inform everyone that on the count of three, you will fly the parachute away.
 Pull it quickly towards you so that it looks like it’s flying.